Abernal22/Tetris/README.md

 - **Align Text**: all text in panel could be centered better.
 Text in game over screen isn't perfectly centered.
 - **General UI improvments**: The white on black is not the best for overlaying text for menus etc. We could make the UI better looking in general.
+- **Square Rotation Bug**: Square tetromino blocks wobble when rotated and don't react appropriately.
+Not game breaking but definitely not proper.

 ---